b-edward/CondorHacks_Hackathon/README.md

 * Barcode scanning for faster entry
 * Suggestions for items that have not been used after a few weeks.
 Use Google search to present recipes based on items already in the kitchen.

+### NOTE
+The app is live on Google Play Store for internal testing.
+Contact me to be added as a tester.
+Production release is still in review.

 ![User Interface Example](https://github.com/b-edward/CondorHacks_Hackathon/blob/main/FoodSaver.Android/Resources/drawable/feature.png)